 Plus, although there is no proof that alkaline water offers these miraculous health benefits, we also don’t have any confirmation that it is harmful.
 Generally, it is safe for drinking, but there are some cases where it may cause some issues.

 For example, alkaline water can reduce stomach acids from effectively killing off harmful bacteria you might consume with your food.
 Furthermore, drinking too much alkaline water can lead to metabolic alkalosis, which can cause nausea and vomiting.

 As such, the general rule of thumb would be to drink water that has a normal PH level.
 Drinking water that has an uncomfortably high PH (alkaline) level or too low PH level (acidic), can and will have detrimental effects on your body.

 So these were the eight most common classifications of water.
 As you can see, most of them have serious cons alongside their many advantages.
-Overall, looking at how the environment is getting more and more polluted by the day, we must take responsibility to keep our water clean and safe to drink.
+Overall, looking at how the environment is getting increasingly polluted by the day, we must take responsibility for keeping our water clean and safe to drink.

 Ultraviolet UV water purification systems for drinking water disinfection...Read More

 Ultraviolet UV water purification systems for process Water Disinfection...Read More